goeil/cff-cli/README.md

 # cff-cli
-CLI client to SBB/CFF API (for Swiss trains), whitten in Go
+CLI client to SBB/CFF API (for Swiss trains), written in Go

 ## Usage